-Members of staff are currently involved in various projects, such as Transnationalising Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures (on Italian cinema audiences and stars in the 1940s and 1950s), which is funded by a large grant from the Arts and Humanities Research Council, as well as a Wellcome Trust project on radical psychiatry in Italy in the 1960s and 1970s.
+Members of staff have been recently involved in various major projects, such as Transnationalising Modern Languages: Mobility, Identity and Translation in Modern Italian Cultures, and Italian Cinema Audiences (on Italian cinema audiences and stars in the 1940s and 1950s), both of which were funded by large grants from the Arts and Humanities Research Council, as well as a Wellcome Trust project on radical psychiatry in Italy in the 1960s and 1970s.
 Colleagues are also deeply involved in the promotion of scholarship in Italian studies, institutionally, nationally and internationally.

-Postgraduate students are fully integrated into the research culture of the department and participate in our programme of colloquia, workshops and lectures.
-You may also benefit from the department's strong research links with universities in Italy, especially Cagliari, Naples and Bologna.
+Postgraduate students are fully integrated in the research culture of the department and participate in our programme of colloquia, workshops and lectures.
+You may also benefit from the department's strong research links with universities in Italy, especially Naples and Bologna.

 Many graduates from this programme develop careers in higher education or work on high-level research projects in the field of Italian; others take their in-depth understanding of literary and visual cultures into a host of other professions, such as translation, journalism, publishing and the cultural industry.

-The advanced critical and professional skills developed at postgraduate level, alongside skills in research and communicating research, also prepare our graduates for a wide range of careers in areas as diverse as the civil service, law, commerce and the media.
+The advanced critical and professional skills developed at postgraduate level, alongside skills in research and communicating research, also prepare our graduates for a diverse range of careers, from the civil service and law to commerce and the media.

 Professor Charles Burdett, (Professor), Italian culture under Fascism; the representation of colonialism; the representation of the Islamic world in contemporary Italian society and culture ; travel writing and theories of intercultural contact.

-Dr Rhiannon Daniels, (Lecturer), Histories of reading; manuscript and early print culture ; Medieval and Renaissance Italian culture; the reception of Boccaccio.
+Dr Rhiannon Daniels, (Senior Lecturer), Histories of reading; manuscript and early print culture ; Medieval and Renaissance Italian culture; the reception of Boccaccio.

 Dr Ruth Glynn, (Reader), Late 20th-century Italian culture; philosophy of history; postmodernism and the Italian novel; representations of Italy' s experience of political violence and terrorism in the anni di piombo; women and violence.